 One of the reasons we lack power as a commUNITY, is because we have forgotten to honour our ancestors.

 This is mainly due to religion.
-In yesterday’s blog I explained how religion is a watered-down version of Afrikan spirituality, and how altar work was replaced with ‘going to the altar’ at church.
+In yesterday’s blog I explained how our African ancestors were forbidden to practice their traditions and were given a watered-down version of Afrikan spirituality instead.
+Altar work was replaced with ‘going to the altar’ at church.

-Today, I will show you how to re-connect with your ancestors, with the help of a book I bought from Bushmama called ‘Ancestral Veneration’.
+Today, I will show you how to re-connect with your ancestors, with the help of a book I bought from Bushmama called ‘Ancestral Veneration’, and a video by Dr Tochi.

 Many of our ancestors died a horrible death during the Afrikan Holocaust, and they too need healing.
 Many of our ancestors did some terrible things in their life which has affected future generations.
 They need healing too.
 Not all ancestors can help, basically.